kishore02449534/Multi-Agent-system-/README.md

 # 🏫 Multi-Agent School Evacuation Simulation

 A multi-agent systems project simulating emergency evacuation scenarios in realistic school environments.
-Developed for **CS5110 - Multi-Agent Systems** to demonstrate how building layout and obstacle placement impact evacuation effectiveness.
+Developed for Multi-Agent Systems to demonstrate how building layout and obstacle placement impact evacuation effectiveness.

 > 📊 **Key Finding:** Strategic obstacle placement resulted in ~30% of agents becoming trapped with no viable exit paths, highlighting critical design flaws in evacuation routes.